nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Creating StaffList command**

-2. If the input data is valid, a StaffList Command object is created
+2. If the input data is valid, a StaffListCommand object is created
-3. The StaffList Command object is returned to `StaffInstance.run()`
+3. The StaffListCommand object is returned to `StaffInstance.run()`

 **Viewing Staff Objects**

-4. StaffInstance then executes the StaffList Command object to begin the process of displaying all Staff objects.
+4. StaffInstance then executes the StaffListCommand object to begin the process of displaying all Staff objects.
 5. `StaffList.execute()` will call the function `StaffList.list()`
 6. `StaffList.list()` will iterate through the objects in ArrayList<Staff> StaffList.
 7. Depending on the input given by the user, the relevant Staff Objects will be displayed.